evocn/evocn.github.io/content/bones/rules.md

 If you're under duress or trying to mend a wound in a short timeframe (like overnight), any character in the group can roll a DC 10 Knowledge check to mend wounds.
 They only roll once per wound per rest, and if they fail, the wound remains.

 ---
+***Grappling*** - You can attempt to grapple with an opponent by making a Strength check against their avoid.
+If you succeed, you and your opponent are locked together in a grappling match.

+On their turn, a grappler can choose from the following options:
+- Attack the enemy with an unarmed strike or a knife.
+- Move the enemy up to five feet.
+- Escape from the grapple, by rolling against the enemy's Strength + 7.
+- Tighten their hold.
+Impose a -2 penalty on the enemy's escape.
+- Maneuver the enemy into an advantageous position.
+Impose a -2 penalty to the enemy's Avoid.

+Grapplers are free to drop or equip items while grappling.

+---
 Any action which isn't an attack is a **Maneuver**.

 Here's a list of basic maneuvers anyone can use.
 - **Dodge** | Give yourself +2 Agility and +2 Armor till next turn.
 - **Defend** | Take all attacks targeting a nearby ally.
-- **Grapple** | Strength contest with an opponent.
-They can choose Strength or Agility.
-If you succeed, you and the opponent can't move or take actions while you wrestle until checking again next turn.
-When you're wrestling, you can choose to make a check to escape, or, if you're unarmed or wielding a knife, you can make an attack against your opponent.
-- **Disarm** | You roll a strength check against 9 + your opponent's Strength or Agility.
+- **Disarm** | With an open hand, you can attempt to disarm an opponent.
+You roll a Strength check against your opponent's Avoid.
 If you succeed, you disarm your opponent of one weapon they carry.
-It ends up on the ground at your feet.
 - **Dash** | Move again.
-- **Shove** | You make an unarmed attack against an enemy's Avoid to try to push them around.
+- **Shove** | You make an unarmed attack against an enemy's Avoid to try to push them up to 5 feet.

 **Abilities** can introduce maneuvers that only specific characters can use.